 - Write-Error

-PowerShell create log file with date
+Create a log file with date using PowerShell

 The script will check if any file exists with name as today’s date, if the file exists, then it will delete will first delete the file, else it will create the file and write the log message into it.